janicria/Alymeria/README.md

 ## Windows

-Go to the latest release on the releases page (https://github.com/janicria/Alymeria/releases) and download the file named Alymeria-[VERSION].exe
+Go to the latest release on the releases page (https://github.com/janicria/Alymeria/releases) and download the file named Alymeria-[VERSION].exe (windows may warn you before running it)

 i.e: Download 'Alymeria-0.2.exe' under release 'Version 0.2'